rohansh-tty/EVA4/S14/README.md

 ![](https://github.com/Gilf641/EVA4/blob/master/S14/Images/bg2.png)

-## Removal of Foreground Images Background
+## Creating Foregrounds with Transparent Background

 Inorder to overlay Foreground Images randomly on top of Background Images, former one must have a transparent background.